CprimeLearningLabs/terraform-gcp-intro/labs/lab-4.3-Variables/lab4.3-variables.md

 For this lab, we will create variables for the following:
 -	Region
-- VM key pair name
+- Bastion VM machine Type
 -	Database name

 Try your hand at writing the variable declarations in variables.tf.
 Run terraform validate to check for syntax errors.